 The technologies involved in Blue Prairie Forms include:

 - MultiValue Server

 - Blue Prairie MultiValue Host-side service libraries

-- Print Server (Linux on Intel machine usually Redhat, Fedora or Centos)
+- Print Server (Linux on Intel machine usually Redhat, Centos)

 - Samba (CIFS)

 - The administrative menu

 The MultiValue server can run on any supported UNIX platform (AIX, Linux, HP/UX).

 The MultiValue server and the print server (running OpenOffice) should reside on the same network and be visible to each other.

 Secure Shell (SSH) is used to allow the MultiValue server-side libraries to communicate with the print server running OpenOffice.
 See separate documentation on the installation and configuration of SSH on the MultiValue server and the print server.
 It is necessary to establish password-less keychain authentication between the MultiValue server and the print server.
 It is also necessary to setup unix user(s) of the same name on the MultiValue server and the print server as part of the SSH implementation.